devopashiq/tinder_dev/README.md

 - A **Node.js + Express backend** for APIs and business logic
 - A **MongoDB database** for persistent storage

-This project focuses on **real-world full-stack architecture**, clean APIs, authentication, and scalable design — not just UI screenshots.
+This project focuses on **real-world full-stack architecture**, clean APIs, authentication, and scalable design

 ---

 ## 🧠 What I Learned from This Project

-This project is not about building a toy app.
-It is about understanding how real backend systems work.

 Key learnings:
 - How Node.js actually works (event loop, async I/O)